 Fig. 2 shows the $NO_2$ monitoring data expressed as running annual means, which allows us to track changes throughout the year.
-In general, concentrations of $NO_2$ have fallen in the first quarter of 2012 compared to 2011.
-The principal site where an increasing trend has been recorded is the site near the M4 (London Hillingdon).
+In general, these concentrations fell for most of 2012, but increased slightly in the last quarter.
+The principal site where an increasing trend was recorded is the site near the M4 (London Hillingdon).

-Particles (2005 $PM{10}$ EU limit value of 50μg/m (35 breaches allowed))

-(2020 PM2.5 EU target of 25μg/m)
+Particles (2005 PM10 EU limit value of 50μg/m (35 breaches allowed)) (2020 PM2.5 EU target of 25μg/m)

 $PM{10}$ is measured at all four of HAL's monitoring sites and concentrations measured at LHR2 are generally the highest.
-Results are presented in Fig. 3.
+Results are presented in Figs. 3 and 4.

-Only 8 exceedances were recorded at LHR2 in 2011, but nine have occurred in Q1 2012.
-This is a higher number than usual and this pattern has been seen across London monitoring sites due to weather conditions.
+Only 14 exceedances of the EU limit value were recorded at LHR2 in 2012 - six more than in 2011.
+This is a higher number than usual and this pattern has been seen across many monitoring sites in London and the South-East due to weather conditions.

-The EU limit value for $PM{10}$ has been met here since 2003, when unfavourable weather conditions produced 38 breaches at LHR2 and affected sites throughout the UK.
+The EU limit value for $PM{10}$ has been met at LHR2 since 2003, when unfavourable weather conditions produced 38 breaches at LHR2 and affected sites throughout the UK.
 It is not unusual for daily mean $PM{10}$ levels to exceed $50\mu g/m^3$ , though the EU limit value allows 35 exceedances (equal to 35 days) per year before the limit value is breached.